zsmartercn/Tess4Android/README.md

 - libjpeg 9b
 - libpng 1.6.25

 ## Pre-requisites
 - Android 5.0 or higher
-- A v3.05 or higher trained data file for a language.
-Data files must be copied to the Android device in a subdirectory named tessdata.

 ## Usage
-To use tess-two from your app, edit your app module's `build.gradle` file to add tess-two as an external dependency:
+1. Referring to the app module in this project, you can import ocr_zs module into your app project as a library, or add the following dependencies directly, then you can use the full functions of tess4Android.
+The text types supported by tess4Android are simplified Chinese, English and digital.

 		dependencies {
 	    	implementation 'com.zsmarter:Tess4Android:1.0.0'
+		}

+2. If you only want to use the tess-two interface that supports Tesseract 4.0, you can refer to the ocr_zs module to import the tess-two module into your app project as a library, or add the following dependencies directly. in addition, you should prepare a v3.05 or higher trained data file for a language.
+Data files must be copied to the Android device in a subdirectory named tessdata.

+    	dependencies {
+    	    	implementation 'com.googlecode:tess-two-api:1.0.0'
     	}

 ## Building
 If you want to modify the Tess4Android code, you can build the project locally.
 See [BUILDING.md](BUILDING.md).